Baiuvarii: Modern commentary

+The Rugian territory was soon taken over in this same period by Langobards, a Germanic-speaking people who had moved from the Lower Elbe in the north, and filled the power vacuum in the Middle Danube.
+The Bavarians first appear at about this same time, to the west of the Lombards.
+However, after the Lombards also proceeded to migrate to Italy in 568, the region east of the Bavarians was dominated by the Pannonian Avars, and Slavic languages became important in that region.

-It has been proposed that the Baiuvarii came into being as a distinct territory, distinct from the similar Alemanni and Langobards, under the influence of greater powers interested in the area.
-First Theodoric the Great in Italy, and later the Frankish kings Theuderic I and his son Theudebert I (died 548), seem to have controlled from a distance from a distance.
+It has been proposed that the Baiuvarii became important and distinct from their similar Alemannic and Langobard neighbours, under the influence of greater powers interested in the area.
+First Theodoric the Great, who ruled in Italy, and later the Frankish kings Theuderic I (died 534) and his son Theudebert I (died 548), seem to have controlled Bavaria from a distance.

-Theudebert claimed in a letter to the Byzantine emperor Justinian that he controlled the area from the North Sea to Pannonia, which would include Bavaria.
+Theudebert claimed in a letter to the Byzantine emperor Justinian that he controlled the area from the North Sea to Pannonia, which would have included Bavaria.
 After his death, his uncle Chlothar I appointed Garibald I as dux of Bavaria.
 Garibald established the Agilolfing dynasty with his power base at Augsburg or Regensburg.